metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 - Solution is to set interface to "Any" for ICMPv6 and IPv6 multicast rules, that will work across restarts, however shuting down system and turning back on will reproduce the problem regardless of rules.
 - Another possible cause could be that some other hidden interface is generating this traffic.
-- Additional investigation need by allowing all packets explicitly.
+- Additional investigation needed by allowing all packets explicitly.

 ## Case 8: Connection dropped when specific network interface is assigned to rule